deschdev/deschdev/README.md

-- 👋 Hi, I’m @deschdev
-- 👀 I’m interested in coding, horror movies, anime, video games, and hiking
+- 👋  Hello there!
+I'm @deschdev, a passionate coder with a penchant for exploring the realms of horror movies, anime, video games, and the great outdoors through hiking adventures.
+My interests extend beyond the screen, delving into the fascinating worlds of technology and entertainment.
+Let's connect and dive into the endless possibilities of the digital and real worlds alike!

 <!---